How Popular Is Anime? 2016 Industry Report Indicates Some Interesting Trends

 — printf(“思い出更新n”); (@muhsin1902) March 21, 2017

-Anime industry did go through a minor lean phase in 2016 regarding the merchandising.
-Usually merchandise associated with anime, which includes t-shirts, key chains, posters, dolls, and other types of figurines, usually sell well through offline and online channels.
+The anime industry did go through a minor lean phase in 2016 regarding the merchandising.
+Usually, merchandise associated with anime, which includes t-shirts, key chains, posters, dolls, and other types of figurines, usually sell well through offline and online channels.
 However, in 2016, this segment witnessed a decrease by $660 million.
 While the loss may seem a little big, it has been greatly offset by substantial increase in distribution.

 RELATED REPORTS BY THE INQUISITR